What is Legionella?

 corrosion, and biofilm in systems and are carefully chosen to prolong the life of plumbing

-• Sampling: Sample hot and cold water temperatures in the tap, noting, time required, the
+materials and avoid interference that may limit the chemical efficacy. - Sampling: Sample hot and cold water temperatures in the tap, noting, time required, the

 initial, and the extreme temperatures achieved.
 Record the free residual disinfectant (or